-The muslim holy month Ramadan starts on Saturday 27th May and will continue for 30 days until Saturday 25th June.
+The Muslim holy month Ramadan starts on Tuesday 15th May and will continue for 30 days until Thursday 14th June.

-Scared and Holy month of Ramadan is very important for Muslims all over the world, they keep fast for the entire month which ends with Eid-ul-Fitr including grand celebration and Iftar parties, it is Muslim version of Christmas.
+A scared and Holy month of Ramadan is very important for Muslims all over the world, they keep fast for the entire month which ends with Eid-ul-Fitr including grand celebration and Iftar parties, it is a Muslim version of Christmas.

 The fasting for Ramadan starts from sunrise to sunset they abstain from eating any food, drinking any liquids, smoking and engaging in any sexual activities from sunrise to sunset.

 Muslim wake up before sunrise and eat the first meal of the day called Sehri which is the last meal until sunset.
-They eat lot of high protein foods and drinks as much water as possible so they remain energized through out the day.
+They eat a lot of high protein foods and drinks as much water as possible so they remain energized throughout the day.

 At dawn they perform morning prayers and would attend there normal work routine during these days even while fasting.
 In the evening they have light meals before prayers and call it as iftar than after performing evening prayers they have large meal.